icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Apify](https://www.apify.com/) — Web scraping and automation platform to create an API for any website and extract data.
 Ready-made scrapers, integrated proxies, and custom solutions.
 Free plan with $5 platform credits included every month.
   * [API Mocha](https://apimocha.com) - Completely free online API mocking for testing and prototyping.
 Make up to 500 requests per day, fully customizable API responses, download mock rules as a Postman collection.
   * [APITemplate.io](https://apitemplate.io) - Auto-generate images and PDF documents with a simple API or automation tools like Zapier & Airtable.
 No CSS/HTML required.
 Free plan comes with 50 images/month and 3 templates.
+  * [APIToolkit.io](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
+With automatic API contract validation and monitoring.
+Free plan covers servers with up to 20,000 requests per month.
   * [Arize AI](https://arize.com/) - Machine learning observability for model monitoring and root-causing issues such as data quality and performance drift.
 Free up to two models.
   * [Atlas toolkit](https://atlastk.org/) - Lightweight library to develop single-page web applications that are instantly accessible.
 Available for Java, Node.js, Perl, Python and Ruby.
   * [Beeceptor](https://beeceptor.com) - Mock a rest API in seconds, fake API response and much more.
 Free 50 requests per day, public dashboard, open endpoints (anyone having link to the dashboard can view requests and responses).